dlguswo333/dlguswo333.github.io/markdown/2026/01-25-en-match-zod-and-typescript-type.md

 But it isn't something that is entirely impossible; you can do it by converting zod codes into Typescript codes.
 Check out [ts-to-zod](https://github.com/fabien0102/ts-to-zod).

-Then can you at least write zod types so that they statically match your Typescript types?
+Then can you at least write new zod types so that they statically match your Typescript types?
 ```ts
 type BookData = {
     title: string;